hhwyt/hhwyt.github.com/_posts/2025-02-17-tikv-reduces-write-stall.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images//2025-02-17-tikv-reduces-write-stall/img_4.png){: .align-center .width-half}

 ## Summary
 This post describes TiKV's efforts to reduce write stalls during data ingestion.
 The first attempt removed the MemTable flush from the ingestion path, significantly cutting the write stall duration and reducing the maximum write duration by 100x.
-The second optimization introduced the allow_write option in RocksDB and implemented a range latch to prevent concurrent writes during compaction-filter GC and ingestion, effectively eliminating write stalls and improving performance.
+The second optimization introduced the `allow_write` option in RocksDB and implemented a range latch in TiKV to prevent concurrent writes during compaction-filter GC and ingestion, effectively eliminating write stalls.
 This optimization reduced the P9999 write thread wait latency by over 90% and P99 Write Wait Latency by ~50%.